jerrypopsoff/mgoblog-dark-mode-chrome-extension/README.md

 # mgoblog-dark-mode-chrome-extension

-A Google Chrome browser extension to make MGoBlog dark
+A Google Chrome browser extension to make MGoBlog dark.